Skip to main content

 Asylum seekers have gone through challenging times, being forced to be outside of their home country and unable to return because of a well-founded fear of persecution based on race, religion, political opinion, or membership in a particular social group, among others.

 Note that refugees are individuals outside of their country of nationality.
-They are unwilling or unable to go back because of fear of persecution.
+They are unwilling or unable to go back because of the fear of persecution.
 While both asylees and refugees meet the same fundamental criteria of fearing persecution, the distinction lies in their location.
 Asylees are individuals already in the U.S. or seeking admission at its port of entry.

-Upon arriving in the United States as a refugee, the local resettlement agency is the first place you should turn to for help.
-A participating agency from the Reception and Placement Program could sponsor you to receive approval for refugee status.
 This agency from the U.S. Department of State will ensure you are resettled with one of its local branches.
-It will give you initial services such as food, clothing, housing, orientation, and guidance to necessary medical, social, and employment services for your first 30 to 90 days in the United States.
+It will offer you initial services such as food, clothing, housing, orientation, and guidance to necessary medical, social, and employment services for your first 30 to 90 days in the United States.

 Eligibility Requirements